 Why it matters

 Valuable content is distributed over television.
-No matter whether it’s transported over a cable or Telco access network, over direct-to-home satellite, or over the air, signal theft happens.
+Signal theft happens.
+No matter whether the video has been transported over a cable or Telco network, over direct-to-home satellite, or over the air.

 By including DRM and signaling encryption, the NextGen TV initiative has some important foundational components for anti-piracy.

 As I learn more from this community about ATSC 3.0’s abilities to fight piracy, I will provide updates in this space.